Kangaroos are an icon of Australia! These adorable hoppy creatures make up a large amount of Australia’s animal population.

 They stay in the pouch where they grow for 4 months, at which point they leave the pouch for short periods of time.

 At 10 months is when they finally leave the pouch for good!

-Kangaroos can’t move backward, but that’s ok as they are always moving forward and never look back.
+Kangaroos can’t move backward, but that’s okay, as they are always moving forward and never look back.